An intimate expedition cruise along Tasmania’s wild and unseen southern edge

-- Tender and shore excursions
+- Daily guided walks and tender excursions

 - Tailored itinerary including walking, historic sites, birdwatching, photography, beachcombing...

-- Intimate wilderness experience and accommodation onboard boutique-cruiser Odalisque
+- Accommodation onboard boutique-cruiser Odalisque

 - Expert skipper, interpretive guide, host and chef